First Communion Announcements

 We will be seeing whether each student has learned their basic prayers.
 We will be asking them to pray these prayers with us individually to ensure that they know them and so that they can continue using these prayers as they grow in their faith.

-As classes this week have been cancelled, it is a wonderful opportunity for your child to go over and review their basic prayers.
-We also ask for your assistance in helping your child with their prayers.
+We ask for your assistance in helping your child with their prayers.
 The best way for them to learn and remember these prayers is to pray them every day, and what could be better than to pray together as a family daily, especially these next few days!

-We have had a successful first week of formal class, and we thank you for your support and cooperation as we continue on this Catechetical year.
-We also give thanks to everyone who joined us for our beautiful opening Religious Education Mass yesterday.
-A special thank you also to all of our students who participated in a particular role: the lectors and offertory bearers from the Confirmation classes, the altar servers, and the members of our Music Ministry choir, who sang so beautifully at the Mass.
+We had a successful first few weeks, and we thank you for your support and cooperation as we continue on this Catechetical year.
+We also give thanks to everyone who joined us for our opening Religious Education Mass yesterday.
+A special thank you to all of the students who helped to make yesterday's Mass such a wonderful and amazing celebration: the lectors and offertory bearers from the Confirmation class, the altar server, and all of the members of our Music Ministry choir who sang so beautifully at the Mass.
 It was a great blessing to gather together as a Religious Education family to pray and to celebrate.
-We look forward to seeing everyone again for our next Religious Education Mass in October as well as throughout the year.
+We look forward to seeing everyone at our next Religious Education Mass in October as well as throughout the year.

-We would like to remind you of a few guidelines of utmost importance mentioned at the Parent Orientation to keep in mind throughout the year:
+An email was sent with a reminder of the guidelines of utmost importance mentioned at the Parent Orientation to keep in mind throughout the year.

 DROP-OFF AND DISMISSAL PROCEDURES